5 Insane Places On the Body to Get Tattooed

 Facial tattoos, especially full-facial tattoos, are on this list for two reasons:

-That being said, it's obviously a doable tattoo, as many cultures with rich and ancient heritages, have been displaying their facial tattoos proudly for thousands of years.
+That being said, it's obviously a doable tattoo, as many cultures with a rich and ancient heritage have been displaying their facial tattoos proudly for thousands of years.

 5. Oral Tattoos

-Any time you combined the mouth and a needle makes me cringe, and I know I'm not alone.
-Although oral tattoos are not at the top of the list of the most painful tattoos, but they are seriously uncomfortable.
-Not only to you have to stretch open your mouth for any oral type tattoo, but you're going to be spitting out ink loogies for hours afterward (yuck!).
+Imagining the mouth and a needle together makes me cringe, and I know I'm not alone.
+Although oral tattoos are not at the top of the list of the most painful tattoos, they are seriously uncomfortable.
+Not only do you have to stretch open your mouth for any oral type tattoo, but you're going to be spitting out ink loogies for hours afterward (yuck!).